Alert!

 Workers covered by the employment standards law are also entitled to three days of unpaid sick leave per year.
 This is on top of the paid sick leave entitlement.

-To be eligible for these leaves, you must have been in the job for at least 90 days.
+To be eligible for these leaves, you must have been in the job for at least 90 consecutive days.

 As well, you must be covered by employment standards law.
 Most workers in BC are covered.
 But not all are.
 If you’re unsure whether this law applies to you, we offer guidance.
 See who’s covered by BC’s employment standards law.